loldexio/LoldexProtocol/README.md

-Draft - first publish undergoing rapid iteration and changes Last Call - ready for review by a wide audienc Accepted - an EIP that the Core Devs have decided to implement Deferred - not being considered for immediate adoption.
-May be reconsidered in the future Preferred Citation Format
+Draft - first publish undergoing rapid iteration and changes Last Call - ready for review by a wide audienc Accepted - LIP that the Core Devs have decided to implement Deferred - not being considered for immediate adoption.
+May be reconsidered in the future